 - Good tissue penetration (especially in kidneys, gallbladder, liver,

-lungs, gynecological tissue, and prostatic tissue).
+lungs, gynecological tissue).

 - Inexpensive and is available in generic version.